vygr/ChrysaLisp/docs/CLASSES.md

 	this)
 ```

+Another use of the `(.?)` function is that you can use it before a tight loop
+to lift the `lambda` for the method/s you are calling into local variable/s.
+Thus avoiding the `:vtable` and method lookup during that loop !

 ## (.super this :method [arg ...])

 When defining a subclass, of a class, you may need to invoke the functionality